jhowe54/decoder-ring/README.md

 ![Caesar Shift](/screenshots/caesar-encode.png?raw=true "Caesar Shift") The Caesar Shift takes the standard alphabet and then shifts the value of each letter by the user-defined shift amount.

 e.g. If the shift is 5, the letter _'a'_ becomes _'f'_.
-If the shift is -5, the letter _'a'_ becomes _'v'_ ( in this case because not letter comes before '_a_', the shift wraps backwards through the alphabet)
+If the shift is -5, the letter _'a'_ becomes _'v'_ ( in this case because '_a_' is the first letter in the alphabet, the shift wraps backwards through the alphabet)

 Notes:
 * the shift amount is constrained between -25 and 25.
 Otherwise you will receive an error.